6 min read

 Layer 1: Rust Core Runtime

-At the heart of Rari is a custom Rust runtime built on Deno Core and V8.
-This isn't just about "Rust being fast"—it's about fundamental architectural decisions:
+At the heart of rari is a custom Rust runtime built on Deno Core and V8.
+The performance gains aren't just "Rust is fast" as a hand-wave; they come from specific architectural decisions:

 // React Server Components execute directly in the Rust runtime